Fields of Freedom was founded in 2015 by me, Christopher Crump. I’m originally from Wales.

 After seeing the animals like that and the ducks, hens and geese in a similar situation, as I drove away from there, with the family of five ducks, I knew I would be going back to try and free some of his slaves.

 Over the next few weeks, I set about trying to persuade the man to let me take the female donkey and her son, who would later be named Aslan, and give them sanctuary at my own farm.
-But he refused, and eventually he would only allow me to take Aslan for small fee.
+But he refused.
+I kept insisting and finally he allowed me to take Aslan, but not his mother, for a small fee.

 Abed Farm Sanctuary was started, and Aslan was our first rescue.
 His story would help get support for my mission to be a voice for the animals.
 I quickly learned that on this particular island with its flat, water-logged land, poor socio-economic attitudes, along with the location, which was both expensive and difficult for visitors to get to, an animal sanctuary would not thrive and be a success.
 So I decided to search for a new farm, with more land and opportunity for the animals and for the sanctuary to grow.